 - Your qualification book, to sign off dives!

-- A log book, to keep a record of your dives
+- A log book or app, to keep a record of your dives

 Highly Desirable Personal Kit

 - Line cutter or dive knife with serrated edge

 - Boat bag (to keep your bits together on the boat)

 - Dive computer